 Do you think the Roarin’ Twenties are the bees knees?
-Visit the 1920s Edmond: Ain’t We Got Fun? exhibit at the Edmond Historical Society & Museum for a satisfying dose of flapper flair.
+Visit the 1920s Edmond: Ain’t We Got Fun? exhibit at the Edmond History Museum & Museum for a satisfying dose of flapper flair.
 The exhibit runs from February 2019 through January 2020.

 Edmond wasn’t roarin’ in the typical sense, because it wasn’t a party town during prohibition.
 No speakeasies to be found.
 But what Edmond lacked in gangster activity, it made up for with in sheer determination to engage civically.
 Nearly everyone was involved in some kind of social club to improve Edmond as it strived to grow from a pioneer town into one of Oklahoma’s best cities.
 Business men grew the economy and the take-charge women, who had already earned the right to vote in 1918, had firm control over the social services.